openmrs/openmrs-contrib-rest-api-docs/source/includes/User/role.md

 ### List roles

-* Fetch all non-retired roles that match any specified parameters otherwise fetch all non-retired roles.
+* Fetch all the roles that match any specified parameters otherwise fetch all roles.
 Returns a `200 OK` status with the role response.
 If the user not logged in to  perform this action, a `401 Unauthorized` status returned.

     ```console
     GET /role
      ```

-* #### List roles by UUID.
+* #### Get a role by UUID.

     Retrieve a role by its UUID.
 Returns a `404 Not Found` status if the role not exists.
 If the user not logged in to  perform this action, a `401 Unauthorized` status returned.